 Learning Support Overview

 The Learning Support Program (LSP) provides additional academic support to qualified students with learning disabilities.
 SCS adheres to the biblical view that all children are equally valued by God.
 The Learning Support Program allows a child's full potential to be realized with strategic support from the SCS LSP staff.
-The overall goal is to provide students the tools and support needed to eventually function independently of additional accommodation.
+The overall goal is to provide students the tools and support needed to experience success in our student programs.

-Admission to the Learning Support Program requires proof of a documented disability that interferes with the student's ability to benefit from or participate fully in the general curriculum.
-This documentation must be provided by an approved outside professional (school psychologist, pediatrician, or psychiatrist).
-School personnel can provide recommendations to reputable service providers in the Santiago area.
+Admission to the Learning Support Program requires evidenceof a documented disability that interferes with the student's ability to benefit from or participate fully in the general curriculum.
+This documentation must be provided by an approved professional (school psychologist, pediatrician, or psychiatrist).

 Program Levels of Support